What Your Protection Class Is and How to Find It

 Emergency communication systems

 This factor considers how well the fire department receives and dispatches fire alarms.
-The reporting system used and the number of telecommunicators on staff relative to the size of the community are also evaluated.
+The evaluation will also consider the reporting system used and the number of telecommunicators on staff relative to the size of the community.
 Communities can receive a maximum of 10 points for this factor.

 Fire department

-The ISO examines whether the community’s fire departments check their pumps regularly and reviews the training provided by the fire company to personnel.
+ISO examines whether the community’s fire departments check their pumps regularly and reviews the training the fire company provides to personnel.
 Communities can receive a maximum of 50 points based on the fire department evaluation.

 • illustration card https://a.storyblok.com/f/162273/x/2c500fdca3/accidental-discharge-of-water.svg